-It is very important to acknowledge non-formal education as an essential part of the educational process and to recognize the contribution that can be made by nonformal educational organizations.
+It is very important to acknowledge non-formal education as an essential part of the educational process and to recognize the contribution that can be made by non-formal educational organizations.
 Although it is difficult to measure the immediate result of non-formal educational activities it might be possible to combine the process of evaluation with the implementation of such activities that could give a consistent picture of progress made by the participants.
-Such method should be based on the ability of the participants of non-formal education.
+Such method should be based on the ability of the participants of non-formal education to self-evaluation, which itself could be a purpose of non-formal education.